programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ---
-title: "Designing a _Timeline_ card deck for tabletops and Tabletop Simulator"
+title: "Designing a deck of _Timeline_ cards for tabletops and Tabletop Simulator"
 slug: designing-a-timeline-tabletop-simulator
 layout: lesson
 collection: lessons